The Drawing of the Dark

 - Well, he did try to avert it by Arthur granting Kara amnesty..however, he didn't expect Kara to refuse pardon.

 - Self-Serving Memory: Morgana says that the last time Mordred met her, he tried to kill her.
-She leaves out that she intended to murder him first.
+She leaves out that she intended to murder him first, as well that he merely knocked her out to escape and left her otherwise unharmed.

 - Wounded Gazelle Gambit: Kara uses one to get Arthur close enough to stab him.